cpettitt/watch-sync/README.md

 - `persistent` (default: `true`).
 If `true` continue to watch the srcDir for changes after the initial sync.
 To close a persistent watcher use `watcher.close()`.
-- `delete` (default: `"none"`).
-If `"none"` never delete an object from the dest dir.
-If `"after-ready"` only delete objects that are removed after the "ready" event has been fired.
-If `"all"` delete all objects not in the src dir during initial sync and then delete all files removed after the "ready" event has fired.
-If `"all"` delete files during the initial sync that are in `destDir` but not in `srcDir`.
-After initial sync delete files from `destDir` as they are removed from `srcDir`.
+- `delete` (default: `false`).
+When `true` a delete of a file in `srcDir` after the `ready` event will cause the associated file in `destDir` to be removed.
-- `preserveTimestamps` (default: `"all"`).
-If enabled sets the `atime` and `mtime` for synchronized files to their source; otherwise `atime` and `mtime` reflect the creation of the destination object (file or directory).
-Use `preserveTimestamps = "file"` to enable this for files.
-Use `preserveTimestamps = "dir"` to enable this for directories.
-Use `preserveTimestamps = "all"` to enable this for both files and directories.
+- `preserveTimestamps` (default: `false`).
+If enabled sets the modified time of synchronized files to the modified time of the source file.
-  Use `preserveTimestamps = "non"` to disable this feature.

 #### Events

 - `ready` is fired after the initial sync of the file system.
-The initial sync occurs as `add`, `change`, and `delete` events as described below.
 - `add` is fired when a file or directory is added.
+This is only fired after `ready`.
 - `change` is fired when a file or directory is changed.
+This is only fired after `ready`.
 - `delete` is fired when a file or directory is removed.
+This is only fired after `ready`.

 ### `watchSync.version()`